AnupamMisra/Password_manager/README.md

 # Password_manager
 DSP project for PGPDS at Praxis.
-I created the backend and the frontend for this project.
+Except the OTP generation, I did everything in this project.

 Features: